top of page

-Artist, Illustrator, Professional Leap-Taker, & Radical-Optimist
+Artist, Illustrator, & Radical-Optimist

 Once upon a time, fresh out of art school, I dreamed of seeing my work in the pages of Hi-Fructose and Juxtapoz.
 However looking back, I had no idea what I wanted my art to say—because I didn’t quite know who I was yet.
 So, instead of picking up a paintbrush and submitting to open calls, I picked up years of bizarre and wonderful life experience.